- News and Events

 Welcome from the Director

-Welcome to the new website for the Simone Center for Student Innovation and Entrepreneurship.
-It is designed to introduce you to the various Innovation and Entrepreneurship offerings and events available to the RIT community.
+Welcome to the Simone Center for Student Innovation and Entrepreneurship.
+The website is designed to introduce you to the various Innovation and Entrepreneurship offerings and events available to the RIT community.
 The Simone Center was created to assist students with experiential learning associated with innovation and entrepreneurship.
 More specifically, we help students learn as they advance and realize their own ideas and projects.

 The Simone Center for Innovation and Entrepreneurship and the Center for Student Innovation merged to become a new single organization: the Simone Center for Student Innovation and Entrepreneurship.
 This new organization will continue to provide students with extraordinary multidisciplinary innovation and entrepreneurial training and assistance.